As a shy introvert, I don’t think I’m better than others just because I’m watching from the side instead of gyrating in the middle of the dance floor.

 For those who are shy but not always socially anxious, it can be a struggle to figure out how much of your shyness is just part of your personality — and how much of it is something you want to work on overcoming.

 I’ve had so many people mistake me for being rude or stuck-up simply because my shyness made it hard for me to join groups.
 Trust me, I don’t think I’m better than others just because I’m off on the side watching instead of gyrating in the middle of the dance floor.
 And I don’t mean to be rude when I have trouble coming up with small talk when I first meet someone — many times, I simply don’t know what to say.

-Introverts go through this, too, but social situations feel so much bigger to shy introverts that people often read my behavior the wrong way.
+Introverts who aren’t shy deal with similar struggles, too, but social situations can feel so much bigger to shy introverts that people often read my behavior the wrong way.

 4. Starting a conversation is hard.

 Actually, “hard” doesn’t do the feeling justice.
 It’s almost impossible at times.